bamingyuan/epstein-textfiles/README.md

-# Flask Document Browser
+# Epstein Document Browser

-Document browser and search UI for newest Epstein file.
+Document browser and search UI for newest Epstein files.
 Simple browsing like in an e-mail client.
 Included are Dataset 9 (partially), 10, 11.

 ## Features